mozilla-services/socorro/sql/upgrade/2.4.1/README.rst

 bug 640237
 	Add rank_compare reports to Socorro

+bug 697669
+	Fix integrated sort of old versions with new ones.

 The above changes may take up to an hour to deploy.
 This does not require a downtime.